 The FMG-2000 has no moving parts, and electrodes are designed to discourage fouling.
 This magmeter requires no maintenance in applications where debris would impede mechanical meters.
 There are no parts to wear out.
 Minimal straight pipe requirements allow FMG-2000 Series meters to be used in piping configurations where there is little space between the meter and an elbow.
 FMG-2000 Series meters are rated IP68 for applications where the meter may be under water up to a depth of 3 m (10') for prolonged periods of time.
 Rate and total indication are standard.
 Rate and total units and pulse output are settable via the front panel touch key pad by the user.

-In-Line flow meters do not require as much straight pipe as the insertion styles.
+In-Line Magnetic Flow Meters installation ConsiderationsIn-line flow meters do not require as much straight pipe as the insertion styles.
 A minimum of 5 to 10 pipe diameters of straight run upstream and 1 to 2 diameters downstream is recommended.
 In vertical pipe runs, flow should always run up and not down.
 These flow meters are very sensitive to air bubbles.
-The magmeter cannot distinguish entrained air from the process fluid; therefore, air bubbles will cause the magmeter to read high.
+The magnetic flow meter cannot distinguish entrained air from the process fluid; therefore, air bubbles will cause the mag flow meter to read high.

-These low flow mag flow meters are also In-Line and offer 3/8 to ½ NPT connections.
-The FMG200 series offer flow rates down to 0.38 LPM (.1 GPM).
+These low flow mag flow meters are also in-line and offer 3/8 to ½ NPT connections.
+The FMG200 series offer flow rates down to 0.38 LPM (0.1 GPM).
 A digital display with relay and analog outputs are standard.